 With glamour asleep, the dramatic coastline felt as pristine and tranquil as a deserted rock.
 Who am I if not a lonely intruder into this serenity?
 Mastering a moment of no return, what is after I delve into the endless curves and seaside cliffs?
 Lithe beacons of light emerge from behind the walls of solid Lattari mountain base and one understands it’s an overture into grandeur.
-Svelte silhouette is my alibi and a pulsating knob reads engine start.
-A six cylinder thumps to life while Costiera Amalfitana stands as a testament of what will be a day to remember.
+The svelte silhouette is my alibi and a pulsating knob reads engine start.
+A six-cylinder thumps to life while Costiera Amalfitana stands as a testament of what will be a day to remember.

 Ghibli, A Grigio Maratea Lacquered Ghibli

 Here we are, me and Ghibli, a Grigio Maratea lacquered Ghibli, the sole audience of a winding road where land meets the sea.
 Even though the sky is warming up as an oversized softbox, releasing light into this early morning, darkness still preys in some heavy corners.
 And with darkness comes moist, and moist may upset the dynamics of any given vehicle.
 There is lots of innovation in this Zegna mulberry silks inspired interior and LED matrix headlamps are one of them.
 Portraying beams onto parchments of asphalt seemingly unreachable, flooding spaces the night would steal away.
 Each individual LED in the system is autonomous and is computer operated fed by information from a forward-facing camera.
 For example, should another vehicle cross this stream of light, certain elements in the reflector would be silenced in order not to blind the driver.
 Pretty clever.
 While I and a Ghibli make delightful progress on an empty road, evading moist traps, the surroundings become more plastic, revealing details.
 Dawn finally gives way.